 “These attacks from Iran will only serve to further destabilize the region, and it must stop,” Joly said on Parliament Hill.
-The latest moves by Israel and Iran are risking an “all-out war” in the Middle East she said.
+The latest moves by Israel and Iran are risking an “all-out war” in the Middle East, she said.

 In the House of Commons, Conservative Leader Pierre Poilievre demanded the government say unequivocally that Israel has the right to defend itself.

 Joly said in response that she had been in contact with her Israeli counterparts earlier in the day.
-In an earlier scrum with reporters, Joly said Israel does have the right to defend itself but that further escalation of the war is not going to help.
+In an earlier scrum with reporters, Joly said Israel does have the right to defend itself but that further escalation of the conflict is not going to help.

 Both Defence Minister Bill Blair and Joly insisted they still believe a diplomatic solution is possible.